-The quick answer is, not necessarily.
+The short answer is: not necessarily.
 The reality is we are all sexual beings, and many people wish to continue an active sex life into their older age.
-It may be that you currently have a partner, and you are facing separation due to the need for residential care, perhaps your partner is with you in care; then again you could be contemplating a new intimate relationship with a resident; whatever your situation, enjoying an active sexual life in a residential care setting can be somewhat of a challenge.
+It may be that you currently have a partner and you are facing separation due to the need for residential care, perhaps your partner is with you in care, or you could be contemplating a new intimate relationship with another resident.
+Whatever your situation, enjoying an active sexual life in a residential care setting can be somewhat of a challenge.

-Residents are generally aware that their sexual behaviour, needs and values etc. may be very different to others (staff, residents, and family members) and they factor this into their decision making (which can be quite limiting and even stifling).
+Many residents are aware that their sexual behaviour, needs and values may be very different to others, such as other residents, staff or family members.
+This awareness often influences their decision making, which can be quite limiting and even stifling.

 Other people

-In the residential care setting you are obliged to live at close proximity with others.
-The human dynamics around you will impact on you much more than they would have in the wider community.
-Possible things you may have to contend with range from the lack of knowledge around this subject by staff (and others), the 'sensibilities' of your own family/families, through to the issue of dementia.
+In residential care, you live in close proximity to others, and the human dynamics will impact you much more than they would have in the wider community.
+You may have to contend with:

-Managers of residential care facilities are now more aware of these issues.
-In fact, resident's rights to intimacy are a component of staff training.
-While staff are trained to be mindful of their own values, culture and customs and not to impose those on residents, the reality is that some people struggle with this.
+Care homes are increasingly aware of residents' rights to intimacy - it's actually a core component of staff training.
+While staff are taught to be mindful of their own values, culture and customs, the reality is that some people struggle not to impose these on residents.

 It goes without saying that staff/resident relationships are not permitted.
 A professional distance should be maintained at all times between staff and residents.